 Getting a divorce is a very private decision.
-However, sooner or later, you will need to reveal the news to close family members, friends, and an ever-broadening social circle.
+However, sooner or later, you will need to reveal the news of your divorce to close family members, friends, and an ever-broadening social circle.
 This can be awkward at best; trying to keep the divorce a secret, on the other hand, can end up being even more embarrassing and virtually impossible.
+In this article, we’ll discuss effective strategies for delivering your divorce announcement with grace and control.

 Once the decision is final, your best move is to give people an appropriate and brief message without any private details that others don’t need to know.
 The closer you are to the person you are speaking to, the more details you probably want to provide.
 When there are children, providing the family with the news is especially important.